Mudi-Y/2FAMITMAttack/README.md

 * Alter HTML (HTML_1) so that submitting login form calls custom function (find login form within html (grep for "sign in" or "log in"-esque form id names), change its onsubmit behavior to run our custom function which stores input field values before sending to the actual site)
   * Fetch and save login credentials from params
   * Send params to target website login using requests library (post request)
+  * Record session ID for next access to target website
   * Save HTML response from target website once first stage login complete
   * Alter this new HTML response (HTML_2) similarly so that submitting form calls second custom function to fetch and save 2FA authentication code
-    * Send code to target website
+    * Access target website using session ID from first access and send code to target website
     * Should be logged in once this function executes
 * Render HTML_1 page to user